We all exhibit a bit of anxiety from time to time. It’s a normal part of life.

 - Benzodiazepines: These depressant drugs slow down the Central Nervous System’s activity to soothe anxiety.
 These drugs are commonly used to treat symptoms such as muscle tension, headache, panic attack, insomnia, and restlessness.
 They are only prescribed in limited circumstances to relieve anxiety symptoms.
 The sedatives are only administered on a short-term basis to reduce acute anxiety.
 The side effects of prolonged usage include drowsiness, confusion, dizziness, and muscle weakness.

 Therapy and antidepressants are the first line of defense against anxiety, and your doctor will know the best way to get you the anxiety help you need.
+Many providers understand the difficulty of anxiety, and kindly offer HIPAA texting for anonymous communication.
 Don’t hesitate to find mental health help so you can start feeling better today.